Chinas Smart Home Device Shipments Rise In 2021 - UrduPoint

 In the fourth quarter of 2021, China shipped around 63.4 million smart home devices, up 4.1 percent year on year, IDC data showed.

-The corporation predicted that shipments of smart home devices in China will surge 17.1 percent to over 260 million units this year.
+The corporation predicted that shipments of smart home devices in China will surge 17.1 percent to over 260 million units this year, Xinhua reported.

 The IDC, founded in 1964, is a global provider of market intelligence, advisory services and events in information technology, telecommunications and consumer technology markets.